Implementation details

 Note

-This section provides additional design insights on how we designed the Parfun library.
+This section provides additional design insights on how we implemented the Parfun library.
 Most users should not be required to go through this section in detail.

 Design goals

-• Distributes the computation of parallelized functions on multiple servers.
+• Distribute the computation of parallelized functions on multiple servers.

-• Users of the decorator shall not be required to know anything about the underlying infrastructure.
+• Users of the decorator should not be required to know anything about the underlying infrastructure.

 • The system should automatically determine the optimal partition size.